continental US only

 Unlike with cheesecloth which can be rather difficult to find, you can find flour sack towels at just about any general or kitchen store.
 Whether you prefer Mary's Kitchen Towels (the easiest way to buy premium quality white flour sack towels online), superstores, discount stores, or local markets, chances are you will be able to find a plethora of both plain and decorated flour sack towels.

 You won't have to worry about fraying, threads falling out, tearing, or any other typical signs of wear and tear that cheese cloths show practically right away.
 Because of their tight weave, flour sack towels tend to last a lot longer without showing signs or depreciation.
 In fact, (though you really shouldn't!) some people are so confident in their durability that they use them as kitchen or hand towels!

-While you probably could do some of the same crafts with this, it just wouldn't give you the same look.
+While you probably could do some of the same crafts with flour sack towels, it just wouldn't give you the same look as using cheesecloth.
 Because it is denser, your ghosts won't look as ghastly, or summer shawls won't be quite as breezy, and your lamps will look a little more modern and a little less bohemian.

 Not a lot of people still use cheesecloths or flour sack towels.
 But at least with a cheesecloth, your kids or guests probably just tell you it's looking a little thin and that you should throw them out.
 With flour sack towels, however, chances are that they're going to be used as hand towels, kitchen towels, and scrubbers by those who don't recognize them as a specialty or food cloth.
 The remedy is simple, however.
 Just keep them in the pantry away from other towels and cloths.
 Makes it handier for when you need to use them, too!